 Alleviates Razor Bumps

-It is often used by men when shaving because of its high shea butter content, which protects the skin.
+It is often used by men when shaving because of its high shea butter content meant to protect the skin.

-The ashes in black soap provide exfoliating properties to remove dead skin cells, thereby improving fine lines, softening, and rejuvenating rough skin.
+The ashes in black soap may provide exfoliating properties to remove dead skin cells, potentially improving fine lines, softening, and rejuvenating rough skin.

 More About the Common Ingredients in Black Soap